-40 hours of Personal Leave, taken in 10-hour blocks for 4/10 personnel, and in 8-hour blocks for 5/8 personnel. taken in any increments, as approved by their supervisor.
+40 hours of Personal Leave, taken in any increments, as approved by their supervisor.

-E.D.
-There shall be no payment for any accrued personal leave days if an employee terminates prior to using them.
+D. There shall be no payment for any accrued personal leave days if an employee terminates prior to using them.

 Section 2.
 Military Leave

 A. Military Leave.
 Any permanent employee who presents official orders requiring his/her attendance for a period of training or other active duty as a member of the United States Armed Forces, the Texas State Reserve Corps, or the Texas State Guard shall be entitled to military leave with pay for a period or periods not exceeding a total of 240 hours in any one (1) calendar year.
 Any permanent employee who leaves his/her position for the purpose of entering the Armed Forces of the United States, or enters State service as a member of the Texas National Guard or Texas State Guard or as a member of the reserve components of the Armed Forces of the United States shall, if discharged, separated or released from such active military service under honorable conditions be restored to employment in accordance with the terms of the Uniformed Services Employment and Reemployment Rights Act (USERRA).
 In order to qualify for re-employment, the employee must comply with the requirements of USERRA.